CannyLab/scones/README.md

 ## Composition Proposer

 ### Prerequisites
-To train new models and/or run inference on published pre-trained checkpoints, you will need the following prerequisites:
+To train new models and/or run inference on published pre-trained checkpoints for the composition proposer, you will need the following prerequisites:
+- Tensorflow 2.3.1
+- Tensorflow Estimator 2.3.0
+- Huggingface Transformers 3.1.0
+- nltk 3.5
+- tqdm 4.50.2
+- numpy 1.18.5
+- Data and Pre-trained GLoVe embedding listed in the section below

 ### Data
 For Training/Eval only: Scones is trained on CoDraw data, which can be downloaded in JSON format from [here](https://drive.google.com/file/d/0B-u9nH58139bTy1XRFdqaVEzUGs/view).
 Please download the json file and move it into the *data/* folder at the root of the repo